Emperor2000/Raven/README.md

 - RavenButtonItem : A button with optional padding and rounded corners that can be displayed in a container.
 - RavenImageButtonItem : A clickable image/sprite with optional scaling parameters for width and height that can be displayed in a container.

+### [V0.6.0]
+- RavenImageItem: An image/sprite with optional scaling parameters for width and height that can be displayed in a container (no interaction supported).